hyperspy/hyperspy/doc/user_guide/io.rst

 -----------------------------------------

-This Digital Micrograph plugin is designed to import HDF5 files and like the `ImportRPL` script above, it can used to easily transfer data from HyperSpy to Digital Micrograph by using the HDF5 hyperspy format (``hspy`` extension).
+This Digital Micrograph plugin is designed to import HDF5 files and like the `ImportRPL` script above, it can be used to easily transfer data from HyperSpy to Digital Micrograph by using the HDF5 hyperspy format (``hspy`` extension).

 Download ``gms_plugin_hdf5`` from its `Github repository <https://github.com/niermann/gms_plugin_hdf5>`_.